Diophantine Geometry over Groups VIII: Stability

-that satisfies properties (i)-(iv), that the specializations from which we construct the first diagram associated with $Cov(p,q)$ have to satisfy.
+that satisfies properties (i)-(iv) (which are the properties that values from which we construct the first diagram, $Diag_1$, that is associated with the set $Cov(p,q)$, and its associated duo limit groups, $Duo^1_1,\ldots,Duo^1_{t_1}$, have to satisfy).
+In the sequel we denote the subgroup that is generated by these elements in the completions that are placed in $Diag_1$, and its associated duo limit groups, $Wit$.

-We iteratively filter the tuples associated with the couples $(p_i,q_j)$, for $i<j$, in a similar way to what we did in proving proposition 4.2.
+We iteratively filter the tuples that are associated with the couples $(p_i,q_j)$, in a similar way to what we did in proving proposition 4.2.
 We start with $q_n$.
-By the construction of the first diagram associated with $Cov(p,q)$, at least $\frac {1} {width^1_{Cov}}$ of the specializations associated with the couples $(p_i,q_n)$, $1 \leq i \leq n-1$, belong to the same fiber associated with $q_n$ in the initial level of the diagram.
-We proceed only with those indices $i$ for which the specializations associated with $(p_i,q_n)$ belong to that fiber.
+By the construction of the first diagram $Diag_1$, at least $\frac {1} {width^1_{Cov}}$ of the specializations of the subgroup $Wit$ that are associated with the values: $(p_i,q_n)$, $1 \leq i \leq n-1$, belong to the same fiber that is associated with $q_n$ in one of the completions that are placed in the initial level of the diagram $Diag_1$.
+We proceed only with those indices $i$ for which the specializations of the subgroup $Wit$ that are associated with the values: $(p_i,q_n)$ belong to that fiber.

 We proceed as in the proof of proposition 4.2.
-We continue with the largest index $i$, $i<n$, for which the tuple associated with $(p_i,q_n)$ belongs to that fiber.
-We denote that index $i$, $u_2$.
-By the structure of the first diagram associated with $Cov(p,q)$, at least $\frac {1} {1+width^1_{Cov}}$ of the specializations associated with $(p_i,q_{u_2})$, for those indices $i<u_2$ that remained after the first filtration, belong to either the same fiber in the initial level, or to one of the fibers in the second level of the constructed diagram.
-We proceed only with those indices $i$ for which the specializations associated with $(p_i,q_{u_2})$ belong either to the initial fiber or to the same fiber in the second level.
+We continue with the largest index $i$, $i<n$, for which the specialization of $Wit$ that is associated with the tuple $(p_i,q_n)$ belongs to that fiber.
+We denote that largest index $i$, $u_2$.
+By the structure of $Diag_1$, at least $\frac {1} {1+width^1_{Cov}}$ of the specializations of $Wit$ that are associated with the values: $(p_i,q_{u_2})$ and $(p_i,q_n)$, for those indices $i<u_2$ that remained after the first filtration, belong to either the same fiber in the initial level of $Diag_1$, or to a fixed fiber of a completion that is placed in the second level of the diagram $Diag_1$.
+We proceed only with those indices $i$ for which the specializations of $Wit$ that are associated with the pairs, $(p_i,q_{u_2})$ and $(p_i,q_n)$, belong either to the initial fiber or to a fixed fiber of a completion in the second level of $Diag_1$.

 We proceed this filtration process iteratively (as in the proof of proposition 4.2).
-Since the diagram is finite and has depth, $depth^1_{Cov}$, and since at each step we remain with at least $\frac {1} {1+width^1_{Cov}}$ of the specializations we have started the step with, and since $n$, the number of couples we started with satisfies $n \geq M$, along the filtration process we must obtain a consecutive subsequence: $\{(p_{u_m},q_{u_m})\}_{m=c}^{c+R}$ for which: \roster \item"{(1)}" $R= t_1^{t_1 \cdot S}$ (where $S$ is defined in the statement of the proposition).
+Since the diagram $Diag_1$ is finite and has depth, $depth^1_{Cov}$, and since at each step we remain with at least $\frac {1} {1+width^1_{Cov}}$ of the tuples that we have started the step with, and since $n$, the number of tuples that we started with, satisfies $n \geq M$, after we iteratively apply the filtration process we must obtain a subsequence, (still denoted) $\{(p_i,q_i)\}_{i=1}^{L_1}$, for which: \roster \item"{($\hat i$)}" $(p_i,q_j) \in Cov(p,q)$ if and only if $i<j$.